• Skip to primary navigation

 Print Pin

 This delicious Biscoff Mug Cake is the perfect sweet treat for one!
-It's the easiest dessert recipe you will ever make, taking only 5 minutes and a handful of pantry staples!
+It's the easiest Biscoff dessert you'll ever make, ready in just 5 minutes with a few pantry staples.

 Course Dessert